datapfranc/datapfranc.github.io-src/content/pages/Home.md

 4. __Data asset integration__
 A single source dataset has very limited use/value by itself... the famous saying "The whole is greater than the sum of its parts”
 5. __A bit of idealism!__
-Our dense, interconnected and interdependent world strive for more collaboration... sharing dataset should prevail over competitive argument!
+Modern world is dense, interconnected and interdependent.. striving for more collaboration and sharing dataset should prevail over competitive argument!

 Refer to [context]({filename}2-Context.md) for more details.

 ## DataPlatform offering